Vrchlabí: Sights

 The Vrchlabí Castle was built in 1546–1548 for Kryštof Gendorf and originally surrounded by the moat.
 It was one of the first Renaissance castles in Bohemia.
 The most valuable monument in the castle and the last piece of the original equipment is the Renaissance faience stove.
-Nowadays the castle houses the municipal office and some of the spaces are freely accessible.
+Nowadays the castle houses the municipal office, and some of the spaces are freely accessible.

 The castle is surrounded by a park from the second half of the 19th century.
 It was originally an ornamental garden, but after the moat was eliminated, the park was redesigned.
 In the southwestern part of the park is the castle chapel with the Czernin-Morzin tomb.
-It was built in the Neo-Gothic style in 1887–1890.
+It was built in the neo-Gothic style in 1887–1890.

 The monastery of the Discalced Augustinians order was founded in 1705.
 The monastery complex with the Church of Saint Augustinus was built in the Baroque style with Neoclassical elements and was finished in 1725.
 Nowadays the premises of the monastery house an exhibition of the Krkonoše Museum on the nature and history of the region, and the church is often used as a concert hall due to its great acoustics.

-The Church of Saint Lawrence on the Míru Square was built in the Neo-Gothic style in 1889.
+The Church of Saint Lawrence on the square Náměstí Míru was built in the neo-Gothic style in 1889.
 It replaced an old Gothic church from the 14th century.
 It has 60 m-high tower.
 Opposite the church is located a valuable set of four gabled houses where is located Krkonoše Museum and KRNAP infocentre.
 Next to them is one of the oldest monuments in the town, a house which served as the town hall from 1591 to 1737.
 Above the brick ground floor is the timbered floor supported by four sandstone columns with Ionian heads.

-The second square in the historic centre is T. G. Masaryka Square.
-Its main landmark is the New Town Hall. built in 1732–1737.
+The second square in the historic centre is Náměstí T. G. Masaryka.
+Its main landmark is the New Town Hall, built in 1732–1737.
 It was originally built in the Baroque style as one of the first stone buildings in the town.
-In 1927, it was rebuilt to the Neo-Renaissance style.
+In 1927, it was rebuilt to the neo-Renaissance style.

 The very oldest house in Vrchlabí is the House with Seven Gables.
 It is a modified village chalet with unique appearance.